brendt/stitcher.io/src/content/blog/2020-05-15-php-8-in-8-codeblocks.md

 }
 ```

-Attributes — aka annotations — you can about them in depth in [this post](/blog/attributes-in-php-8).
+Attributes — aka annotations — you can read about them in depth in [this post](/blog/attributes-in-php-8).

 ---